SabeinW/osticket-prereqs/README.md

 <img src="https://i.imgur.com/qgGo8eo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Make a connection to the database and setup a database for osTicket to use.
+Make a connection to the database and set up a database for osTicket to use.
 </p>
 <br />